acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 To get a visual overview of your Kubernetes cluster state there’s a web UI that can be deployed as an individual service.
 Using the Kubernetes dashboard can help you check the existing resources in your cluster and edit configurations.
 Further more the UI shows the CPU and Memory utilization and even can help to notice errors quicker.

-See more about how to deploy the Kuberneted Dashboard: https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/
+See more about how to deploy the Kubernetes Dashboard: https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/

 **Note:** *The Dashboard has built in role-based access control and authentication required to get access to its functions.*